alecpowell18/kafka-flight-demo/README.md

 # kafka-flight-demo
 ### Author: Alec Powell (apowell@confluent.io)
-#### This repo uses a Python producer to call the OpenSky REST API (https://opensky-network.org/apidoc/rest.html) to fetch live flight location for thousands of planes around the globe.
+#### This repo uses a Python producer to call the OpenSky REST API (https://opensky-network.org/apidoc/rest.html) to fetch live flight locations for thousands of planes around the globe.
 ####
 #### Last updated: 04-15-20 for Confluent Platform 5.4
 #### TODO: join on airline codes to add airlines to data set.
 #### TODO2: add argument for wait time in python producer script.
 #### TODO3: add some message produce logging in producer

-STEPS:
+STEPS (Ubuntu Bionic-18.04):
 1. Install pre-reqs
 ```bash
 sudo apt update